LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 - Can I add an ENB?

   - If you hate yourself, sure.
 Some people have added ENBs and reported consistent crashes, so your mileage may vary.
 Don't add an ENB and report bugs to me because I can't/won't help.

 ---

-## Controller Support

-If you're playing with a controller, your pipboy map won't work properly (the cursor will be stuck in the corner quadrant of the map).
-Open the MO2 INI Editor, select fallout4prefs.ini, and scroll down until you see the `[Display]` section.
-At the bottom, you'll find two lines:
-`uPipboyTargetHeight=1400`
-`uPipboyTargetWidth=1752`
-Change these two lines to the following:
-`uPipboyTargetHeight=700`
-`uPipboyTargetWidth=876`
-Then find the `[General]` section and change `bGamepadEnable=` from a `0` to a `1`.

----